Learn what a guitar riff is, and start riffing straight away!

 The role of the guitar riff though can go beyond being repeated over and over again exactly the same way.

 You can take an idea, and repeat the same thing in different forms and variations.

 This is something our ear really loves to hear – repetition is great because our ear wants to hear something it can relate to.
 At the same time, it can get boring hearing the same thing over and over again.
 Thus, changing some notes, the rhythm, the phrasing, and the dynamics of the main idea can please the ear in both ways.

 Your ear is listening to something it can relate to, but the variations keep the riff interesting.

 As an example, you may want to listen to the guitar riffs in Enter Sandman by Metallica.

 The clean guitar riff in the intro of the song is a very memorable tune that’s just one bar long, repeated over and over, note for note.

-It doesn’t really matter since a riff is something that’s meant to be repeated and add to that, you can make variations to your main theme later on.
+It doesn’t really matter since a riff is something that’s meant to be repeated and added to that, you can make variations to your main theme later on.

 Some musicians make a distinction between a rhythm guitar player and a lead guitar player.

 I don’t personally consider this that much of an issue since I believe a complete guitar player should develop skills in both – many of which are the same.